tourforge/tourforge.github.io/src/using-tour-builder.md

-# Using Web Tour Builder
+# Using the tour builder

 This guide is currently a WIP as features of tour build webapp continues to change and evolve.
 There will not be a guide on administration yet.